Paesaggio Urbano

 Paesaggio Urbano - Urban Design is a bimonthly magazine focusing on architecture and urban design, founded in 1989, published by Gruppo Maggioli.

-The magazine offers a multi-disciplinary approach on urban phenomena like sociology, urban typology, economics, architecture and local and international cultural trends.
+The magazine offers a multidisciplinary approach on urban phenomena like sociology, urban typology, economics, architecture and local and international cultural trends.
 The main focus of the magazine is the urban transformation and the analysis of influencing factors that impact on contemporary architecture.
 Since 2010 the magazine has started its internationalization process offering contents in English as part of its major restyle in 2011.

 Every issue include a monographic dossier focusing on specific topics, like colour, building renovation, sustainability and urban design related themes.